Cardiovascular disease (CVD) prevention programme

 How a heart attack saved a young mum's life

 A 34-year old woman in Carlisle, Ciara Wannop, didn’t know she had familial hypercholesterolaemia until she had a heart attack while 26 weeks’ pregnant.
 She feels lucky to have had an early warning of a potentially life-limiting condition.
-Listen to this episode of the AHSN Network Health Innovation Podcast
+Listen to this episode of the Health Innovation Network Health Innovation Podcast

 Share your idea